ultronstudio/Axarion/README.md

 ## 📜 License & Attribution

-Axarion Engine is released under the GPL License.
+Axarion Engine is released under the MIT License.
 While attribution is not required, we appreciate recognition of our work.
 See our [Attribution Guide](DOCS/Axarion_Attribution_Guide.md) for optional ways to credit the engine.

+## 🚀 Get Started Today

+Ready to create your next masterpiece?
 Join thousands of developers who've chosen Axarion Engine for their creative projects.
 From weekend game jams to commercial releases, Axarion provides the power and flexibility you need.

 **Axarion Engine - Where Code Meets Creativity** 🎮✨

 ---

 *Made with ❤️ in Czech Republic | Empowering Developers Worldwide*

-*The future of indie game development starts here.*